akeneo/pim-api-docs/content/apps/using-oauth2.md

 # Using OAuth 2.0 to connect an App

 ::: warning
-**For now, this feature is ONLY AVAILABLE on partner sandboxes Akeneo provides**
+**This feature is available for our partners using an Akeneo sandbox environment.
+It will be available for all soon.**
 :::

 Akeneo PIM uses **OAuth 2.0** to manage the authorization of Apps.